-The Museum of Confluences (Musée des Confluences) in Lyon, France, captivates audiences with a fascinating permanent exhibition dedicated to natural history and anthropology.
+The Museum of Confluences (Musée des Confluences) in Lyon, France, captivates visitors with a fascinating permanent exhibition dedicated to natural history and anthropology.
 The building also boasts a striking modern design by the renowned architect Wolf D. Prix.

 The magnificent structure is known as “the glass cloud” due to the unique effect caused by the materials used in its construction: glass, concrete, and stainless steel, as well as for its elevated location at the tip of the peninsula where the Rhone and Saone rivers meet.